canonical/sqlair/docs/index.md

 When interacting with a SQL database in Go, mapping between the database tables and the Go types is an issue.
-Convenience layers can be either too little (e.g., `database/sql`, where you can write any SQL you want but you have to manually iterate over each row) or too much (e.g., Object-Relational Mapping (ORM) libraries where you get automatic mapping but lose the ability to write the SQL).
+Convenience layers can be either too little (e.g., `database/sql`, where you can write any SQL you want, but you have to manually iterate over each row) or too much (e.g., Object-Relational Mapping (ORM) libraries where you get automatic mapping but lose the ability to write the SQL).
 With SQLair you get just the right balance – automatic mapping plus the